Skrylas/AoMR-TutorialCampaign/Docs/Files.md

   `*  optional files - can be included if your campaign makes use of them.`
   `** or another language or multiple language folders`
-  		`Note that Language folders must be Capitalized (English, French, etc.)  Lowercase language folders will fail to support multiple langauges.`
+  		`Note that Language folders must be Capitalized (English, French, etc.)  Lowercase language folders will fail to support multiple languages.`

 The above file structure largely replicates the base AOMR file structure.